By SiteSpect Customer Success

 January 30, 2020

 Optimization is all about providing the best possible customer experience.
 How do we reduce friction, get customers the information they need, and give them a great experience online?
 For this brand, a big part of meeting this goal is requiring customers to login in order to purchase.
 This is a major retail chain selling grocery, home goods, and electronics, and so having that level of personalization to encourage self-service online is critical for their business.
-For this test, they focused not on the shopping experience, but on the login experience.
+For this A/B test, they focused not on the shopping experience, but on the login experience.

 Major retail chain selling grocery, home goods, and electronics online.